 Step 7: Keep checking every time the cat moves

 We need to continuously check if the cat touches the wall whenever the cat moves.
 When the cat moves even a single step, we need to check whether the cat touches the blue color (the wall) or not.
-If its not touching the wall, then the game will continue.
+If it’s not touching the wall, then the game will continue.

 Now, before we continue, please try your program again.
 Check if the mouse can freely move and turn for as long as it is within the space inside the maze.
 But once it touches the wall, it should go back to its original place.
 If everything’s good, proceed to the next step, otherwise, fix the issue first.